LaunchCodeEducation/data-analysis/src/chapters/lists/exercises.rst

 Submitting Your Work
 ---------------------

 You should have four replits by the end of your exercises.
-Submit them via your canvas page.
+Submit them via Canvas.